Supreme Court of Ghana: Justices of the Supreme Court

 The last female Chief Justice was Sophia Akuffo.
 She was the last Supreme Court Judge appointed by Jerry Rawlings to retire.
 She retired on 20 December 2019 and was replaced by Kwasi Anin-Yeboah on 7 January 2020.

 In December 2019, President Akufo-Addo appointed three new judges to the Supreme Court.
-They were Mariama Owusu, Lovelace Johnson and Gertrude Tokornoo.
-They are to replace Sophia Adinyira, Vida Akoto-Bamfo and Sophia Akuffo who have either retired or are due to retire.
+They were Mariama Owusu, Avril Lovelace-Johnson, and Gertrude Tokornoo.
+They were to replace Vida Akoto-Bamfo, Sophia Adinyira, and Sophia Akuffo who had either retired or were due to retire.
+On 3 July 2025, President Mahama swore in seven new judges to the Supreme Court in accordance with Article 144 of the 1992 Ghana constitution.